AionSystem/VERITAS/README.md

 4. CERTUS Engine applies graduated trust scoring to the confidence value for the PES dimension
 5. If API unavailable → falls back to mock analysis with full uncertainty penalty applied and clearly labeled mock scores

 > **Offline AI — current state:** The xBD model file is present at `model/xbd-model/`.
+It is **not yet wired** — offline photo scoring currently uses the clearly-labeled mock path with the full UNCALIBRATED uncertainty penalty.
 When wired, it will provide fully offline, sovereign photo inference with zero external API dependency.
-Until then, photo scoring degrades gracefully with clearly labeled mock scores and the full UNCALIBRATED uncertainty penalty applied.
 The xBD model integration is a post-award implementation task — the architecture is in place, the model file is present, and the engine's graduated trust system will automatically reduce the uncertainty penalty once the model is wired and calibrated.

 > The engine registers the full OpenRouter endpoint (primary + fallback) as a single declared model.
 When ground truth validation data becomes available, `updateModelCalibration()` is called to reduce the PES uncertainty penalty without any code changes.